 Symptoms of E. Coli: Once exposed, it may be 2-4 days before symptoms begin to show.
 E. coli O157:H7 can cause bloody diarrhea and abdominal cramping.
 Most people who have symptoms seem to recover after 5-10 days.
 There are no antibiotics that can help lessen the duration of the illness.
 In some cases, patients were hospitalized and developed hemolytic uremic syndrome, which is a type of kidney failure.
-Those with compromised immune systems, young children and the elderly may have more severe symptoms.
+Young children and the elderly, along with those who have compromised immune systems, may have more severe symptoms.

-Filtration Solutions for E. Coli: Municipalities test water supplies for the presence of coliform first.
-If the test is negative, then there is no e. coli present.
-If the test returns positive for coliform, the water must then be tested for e. coli; these test results can take longer as incubation can be required.
+Filtration Solutions for E. Coli: Municipalities test water supplies for the presence of coliform bacteria first.
+If the test is negative, then there is no E. coli present.
+If the test returns positive for coliform bacteria, the water must then be tested for E. coli; these test results can take longer as incubation can be required.
 Most at home tests work the same way, including the Waterworks EZ Coliform Culture Test.
-If the presence of e. coli is detected, municipalities will issue a boil order alerting their customers to the dangers of the water.
-Well owners should test for e. coli at least every six months, but more often if environmental factors have put the well at risk.
-An ultrafiltration or a ceramic filtration system are ideal and practical solutions to protect your home or business from e. coli.
+If the presence of E. coli is detected, municipalities will issue a boil order alerting their customers to the dangers of the water.
+Well owners should test for E. coli at least every six months, but more often if environmental factors have put the well at risk.
+An ultrafiltration or a ceramic filtration system are ideal and practical solutions to protect your home or business from E. coli.